33rd Annual ITA Workshop and Annual Meeting

 Q&A via chat

-- Mimi Lee, Loukas Mistelis, Ank Santens, Workshop Co-Chairs
+- Mimi M. Lee, Dr. Loukas Mistelis, Ank Santens, Workshop Co-Chairs

 Our virtual Welcome Reception will feature an international arbitration trivia contest.
-Test your individual trivia skills or organize a team to amplify your trivia firepower.
 Categories will include historic arbitration, international claims settlement, arbitrator “celebrities” and pop culture in arbitration disputes.
-You or your team could become the ITA Trivia Champion!
+Form your team in advance (up to 8 persons) or join a team assigned at the event.
+Your team could become the ITA Trivia Champion!

 Thursday, June 17